A Bachelor’s in Health Science online prepares students for rewarding professional jobs in the vast healthcare industry.

 Since the health sciences constitute such a huge area of study and employment, many on-campus and online Bachelor’s in Health Sciences degree programs let students choose their concentration.

 The best Health Science Bachelor’s online degree programs ranking guidelines:

 We evaluated the following health science degree online programs based on such factors as academic quality, range of courses offered, faculty strength, awards, rankings, and reputation.

 The 25 Best Bachelor’s Degrees in Health Sciences

 Boston University’s (BU) College of Health & Rehabilitation Sciences combines health sciences, health and wellness at the population level, and global public health into their on-campus Bachelor of Health Science degree.

-The first two years of the health science degree consist of foundational courses in biological sciences, humanities, and social sciences.
+The first two years of the online health science degree consist of foundational courses in biological sciences, humanities, and social sciences.
 Students tailor their other classes towards their chosen specialty.
 (Students needing to complete the pre-requisites for medical school or a graduate program in medicine, nursing, or physician assistance follow a specific, pre-determined course of classes.)
 Additionally, juniors and seniors have the unique opportunity to participate in an internship in either Boston or abroad.

 Students graduate with a Bachelor of Science degree in Health Science, and if selected, a minor or concentration.
 Students are also eligible for the accelerated five-year program, Bachelor of Science and Masters of Public Health, offered in conjunction with the School of Public Health.
 Previous graduates of the program have gone on to careers in public health, government agencies, the pharmaceutical industry, law, and more.